boterview

 How long does it take to find a job?
 (Answer by industry)

-Due to high staff turnover, it takes only 12 weeks to land a job in the hospitality industry, 11 weeks in nursing, 10 weeks in retail, and 8 weeks in customer service.
+Due to high staff turnover, it only takes 12 weeks to land a job in the hospitality industry, 11 weeks in nursing, 10 weeks in retail, and 8 weeks in customer service.

 Average time to find a job (by job title)